shawnye2000/CreAgent/README.md

 # CreAgent and Simulation platform

-This repo contains the codes of the simulation platform equipped with CreAgent, which is used for long-term recommender system evaluation. proposed by the SIGIR 2025 paper "LLM-Empowered Creator Simulation for Long-Term Evaluation of Recommender Systems Under Information Asymmetry"
+This repo contains the codes of the simulation platform equipped with CreAgent, which is used for long-term recommender system evaluation. proposed by the SIGIR 2025 paper "**LLM-Empowered Creator Simulation for Long-Term Evaluation of Recommender Systems Under Information Asymmetry**"

 # Environment